naiyerasif/site/src/content/profile/naiyer.md

 Most of the posts here are guides and tutorials that document a concept or process.
 They serve as a reference for what I learn, and a source of ~~criticism and scorn~~ constructive feedback.

-I like solving problems and exploring possibilites.
+I like solving problems and exploring ideas.
 I work in small bursts.
-I'm a prolific reader of science fiction, fantasy, manga and poetry.
+I'm a prolific reader of science fiction, fantasy, manga, and poetry.
 Professionally, I work on application design, microservices, and cloud integrations of an Aerospace product.
 You can find more about this on my [work](/work) page.

 ## Frequently Asked Questions